How to Make Healthy Oatmeal The Easy Way

 1. Steel Cut oats

-Processed the least, takes the longest to cook
+Processed the least, takes the longest to cook.
+I personally is not a fan for the texture.

 2. Rolled Oats (Old-Fashioned)